amsaren/course_materials/Containers_in_HPC_2025/Slides/Buiding_container_images.md

 # Common problems 1

-Package manager assume root privileges
+- Package managers typically assume root privileges
 - Some packages try to make changes to directories shared with host
   - E.g. services may try to add a user or a group
     - This fails because /etc/users or /etc/groups are read-only